 On reaching the age of 18 months they are introduced to all obstacles and once confident, anything from 8-16 weeks, move up to the next class where other areas of training are explored.

-Norwest Dog Training Club practices Agility on Wednesday evenings (weather permitting) at 7pm - participants are asked to come earlier to help put out the gear.
+Norwest Dog Training Club practices Agility on Wednesday evenings (weather permitting) at 7pm - participants are asked to come earlier at 6.45pm to help put out the equipment.

 If you are wishing to participate please note that dogs must have good focus, some impulse control, be able to work off leash and have a good recall.
 You are welcome to visit and see what we do and we like you to come for 2 consecutive Wednesdays so we can assess the level of control over your dog before signing up.